PvPClt/project/pivo_en.md

+---
+title: "In the Hall of a Thousand Truths: Quintessence of Putin's Logorrhea"
+description: "Satirical and philosophical collection.
+Bar dialogues Putin—Trump off the record, the 'Court of Osiris' trial, reconstruction of Putin's absurd keynote speeches.
+A travel guide to the post-truth inferno where a thousand contradictory truths replace and devour reality"
+---
 [**Main Page**](index.md)

 # IN THE HALL OF A THOUSAND TRUTHS
-### Beer, Deals, Semantics of Decay, and the Biochemistry of Power
+### QUINTESSENCE OF PUTIN'S LOGORRHEA

+**Author: Shcheglova Olga (Boris Bidyaga)**

 **CONTENTS**